nosrac77/Data-Structures-Fun/README.md

 #### Singly Linked List

 **Overview** - The Singly Linked List is an ADT comprised of one or more Nodes that "link" together by way of unilateral pointers.
+Similar data structures include the Stack and the Doubly Linked List.

 **Singly Linked List Operations** - An implementation of a Singly Linked List should support the following operations: